Tribe chairman charged with bribery in casino development

 “Many American Indians face a host of difficult financial and social issues,” U.S. Attorney for Massachusetts Andrew Lelling said in a statement.
 “They require - and deserve - real leadership.
 But it appears that Cromwell’s priority was not to serve his people, but to line his own pockets.”

-Cromwell and a lawyer for DeQuattro didn’t respond to emails seeking comment.
+Cromwell, his lawyer, and a lawyer for DeQuattro didn’t respond to emails seeking comment.
 The defendants are scheduled to appear in Boston federal court by videoconference later Friday.

+The tribe said in a statement it’s “deeply concerned” about the charges and that its council will be holding an emergency meeting Friday to take immediate action.
+It didn’t elaborate.

-The Cape Cod-based tribe, which traces its ancestry to the Native Americans who shared a fall harvest meal with the Pilgrims in 1621, is building First Light casino in Taunton, a city south of Boston.
+The Cape Cod-based tribe traces its ancestry to the Native Americans who shared a fall harvest meal with the Pilgrims in 1621.
+It gained federal recognition in 2007 and had more than 300 acres placed into federal trust and declared its sovereign reservation in 2016 under then-President Barack Obama’s administration.

+The tribe swiftly broke ground on its planned, $1 billion First Light casino in Taunton, a city south of Boston, along with Genting Group, a major Malaysia-based casino developer.

-But it has faced a series of legal setbacks in recent years that have forced it to halt the project.
+But the project was halted amid a series of legal and political setbacks as President Donald Trump’s administration seeks to undue the tribe’s Obama-era land designations.

 Earlier this year, the federal Bureau of Indian Affairs said it would move to rescind the tribe’s 300-acre reservation designation and remove the land from federal trust.

 A federal judge in June halted the move and ordered the Interior Department to review the matter and issue new findings.
+The agency has appealed.

+President Trump has also opposed legislation passed in the Democrat-led House to protect the tribe’s reservation, regardless of what the courts decide, as a “special-interest casino bill.”

 Sign up for Daily Newsletters